Docs Menu

 Tutorial: FastAPI Integration

-FastAPI is a high-performance, production-ready asynchronous Python framework for building APIs based on standard Python type hints.
-In this tutorial, you can learn how to create a CRUD application that integrates MongoDB with your FastAPI projects.
+FastAPI is a modern, high-performance, production-ready asynchronous Python web framework designed for building APIs using standard Python type hints.
+In this tutorial, you can learn how to build a complete CRUD application that integrates MongoDB and FastAPI.

-You can find the completed sample app for this tutorial in the on GitHub.
+You can find the completed sample app for this tutorial in the MongoDB with FastAPI sample project GitHub repository.

-• A MongoDB Atlas cluster See the guide for more information.
+• A MongoDB Atlas cluster.
+To learn how to set up a cluster, see the Getting Started guide for more information.

 1

-Run the following command in your terminal to clone the code from the mongodb-with-fastapi repository:
+Run the following command in your terminal to clone the code from the mongodb-pymongo-fastapi GitHub repository:

 2